 Find your next hunt with access to 3000+ hunting property owners

-Pennsylvania is one of the largest state in U.S. and the total area available for hunting in this state is more than 4.1 million acres.
+Pennsylvania is one of the largest states in the U.S. and the total area available for hunting on public lands in Pennsylvania for sale is more than 4.1 million acres.
 This is almost 14.6% of the size of this whole state.
-The population of this state is very large and according to a fair estimate every person in this state can have 0.3 acres per person for hunting.
-This thing creates some serious issues for the professional hunters who visit this land for hunting their desired animals because they have huge encounters with large number of visitors on hunting lands.
-Moreover, weather of this state is always unpredictable.
+The population of this state is very large and according to a fair estimate, every person in this state can have 0.3 acres per person for hunting.
+This thing creates some serious issues for the professional hunters who visit this land for hunting their desired animals because they have huge encounters with a large number of visitors on hunting lands.
+Moreover, the weather of this state is always unpredictable.
 Hunters can face cold weather, warm winds, and rainy seasons at any time of the year.
 Hence, hunters should have weather updates before visiting any hunting lease.
 The animals that can be hunt in this state are Bobcat, Mountain Lion, Bison, Duck, Partridge, Wolf, and many others.
-Every year more than 50,000 hunters visit this state from different areas of U.S. and hunt their desired animals.
-Additionally, minimum age to hunt on this land is 17.
-However, the hunters who are underage can also hunt on this land but under the supervision of some adult.
+Every year more than 50,000 hunters visit this state from different areas of the U.S. and hunt their desired animals.
+Additionally, the minimum age to hunt on this land is 17.
+However, the hunters who are underage can also hunt on this land but under the supervision of some adults.
 People who visit this state give first priority to the hunting leases on hunting lands.